ShiftLeftSecurity/codepropertygraph/README.md

 other expressions.
 In fact, the semantics of statements can be fully encoded via expression trees, and control flow edges attached to the roots of these trees, to represent the statement's control flow semantics.

-The ability of a statement to enclose several expressions allows for concise program formulation, however, it introduces a challenge for program analysis: while it is possible to create a control flow graph by introducing control flow edges between statements, this graph does not encode the intra-statement control flow.
-Fortunately, the tree, along with disambiguation rules of the programming language encode the evaluation order of expressions within a statement, allowing us to create explicitly represent their evaluation order via control flow edges.
+The ability of a statement to represent several expressions allows for concise program formulation.
+However, it presents challenges to program analysis.
+While it is possible to create a control flow graph by introducing control flow edges between statements, this graph does not encode the intra-statement control flow.
+Fortunately, the tree combined with disambiguation rules of the programming language fully encodes the evaluation order of expressions within a statement.
+This allows us to unambiguously represent their evaluation order with control flow edges.

-Expressions consist of method evaluations and applications of operators built into the language.
-By expressing operators as methods, and allowing methods to receive the return values of other methods as input, all expressions can be represented as method invocations.
+Expressions consist of method evaluations and applications of operators provided by the language.
+By expressing operators as methods and allowing methods to receive the return values of other methods as input, all expressions can be represented as method invocations.
 We thus arrive at a program representation for the method body, which